La maison de Mademoiselle : Maison Ferrand celebrates its history

 With the purchase of the family manor and the publishing of a book, Ferrand recovers a lost part of the history of cognac.
-Spirits Hunters met Jacques Blanc, the house historian.
+We’ve met the house historian for a retrospective.

 Alexandre Gabriel & Mademoiselle.
 2014.